Standing 30 feet tall with a gnarled, ancient trunk and windswept limbs stands the oldest organism on Earth.

-At 5,062-years old, this ancient Great Basin Bristlecone Pine (Pinus longaeva) is a living fossil and a testament to the extraordinary abilities that exist within the plant kingdom.
+At over 5,000-years old, this ancient Great Basin Bristlecone Pine (Pinus longaeva) is a living fossil and a testament to the extraordinary abilities that exist within the plant kingdom.

-The Great Basin Bristlecone Pines are one of several varieties of Bristlecone pines, but what sets them apart from any other tree species in the world is their unrivalled lifespan – they continue to grow no matter what.
+The Great Basin Bristlecone Pines are one of several varieties of Bristlecone pines.
+What sets them apart from any other tree species in the world is their unrivaled lifespan – they continue to grow no matter what.

 The secret to their success isn’t a fountain of youth or mystical immortality bestowed upon them by a mythological figure.
 The secret to their long life is their ability to adapt to their desolate and often unforgiving environment.